Google Workspace

 |---|---|

-Customer ID | Customer ID |
+Customer ID (Step 8, optional) | Customer ID — leave blank unless you manage a reseller account |

 Verify Connection